awsdocs/amazon-chime-administration-guide/doc_source/disable-sip-rule.md

-# Disabling SIP rules<a name="disable-sip-rule"></a>
+# Disabling a SIP rule<a name="disable-sip-rule"></a>

-You disable rules when you don't need the connection that the rule provides, and also before you delete a rule\.
-You can disable any rule created by any other administrator\.
-As a best practice, view the rule's details before you disable it, and check to ensure that your won't disrupt the call flow\.
-For more information, see [ Viewing SIP rules  Other administrators can see your SIP rules, and you can see theirs\.
-You can also view the details of any SIP rule, and other administrators can view the details of yours\.
-In the navigation pane, choose **SIP rules**\.
-The **Sip rules** page appears and displays all the rules in your organization\.
-To view a rule's details, choose the rule's hyperlinked name\.  ](viewing-sip-rules.md#viewing-sip-rules.title)\.
+Disable SIP rules when you don't need the connection that the rule provides\.
+Also, you must disable a SIP rule before you delete that rule or an associated SIP media application\.
+You can disable any rule created by any administrator\.
+As a best practice, view the rule's details before you disable it, and check to ensure that disabling the rule won't disrupt a call flow\.
+For more information, see [Viewing a SIP rule](view-a-rule.md)

+**To disable a SIP rule**

+1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.

 1. In the navigation pane, choose **SIP rules**\.